 REQUIRED SUBMISSION MATERIALS

-- Entry Fee paid
+- Paid Entry Fee.

 TERMS AND CONDITIONS

-- The filmmaker has read and understood the rules and regulations and to the best of their knowledge, all statements are true.
+- The filmmaker has read and understood the rules and regulations, and to the best of their knowledge, all statements are true.
 The filmmaker is duly authorized to submit this film to the Lighthouse International Film Festival.

 - LIFF reserves the right to disqualify any submission without refund of submission fees.

-- Films produced or financed by a major motion picture studio are eligible for festival screenings but are not eligible for competitive awards.
+- Films produced and/or financed by a major motion picture studio are eligible for festival screenings but are not eligible for competitive awards.
 Films that have acquired distribution are eligible for festival screenings and awards at the discretion of the LIFF staff.

-- The festival is hereby also granted the right to utilize image(s) and/or biographical information of the filmmakers for promotional purposes.
+- The festival is hereby also granted the right to utilize images and/or biographical information of the filmmaker(s) for promotional purposes.
 The festival reserves the right to fill in any information not supplied by the filmmaker from whatever source available and will not be responsible if incorrect information is entered.

 - It is the responsibility of the filmmaker to secure authorization for any copyrighted material that may be used in the film.
-The filmmaker shall indemnify and hold harmless Lighthouse International Film Festival from and against any and all claims, liabilities, losses, damages, and expenses (including but not limited to attorney's fees, and costs of the court) which may be incurred by reason of any claim involving copyright, trademark, credits, publicity, screening, and loss of or damage to the screening videos entered.
+The filmmaker shall indemnify and hold harmless Lighthouse International Film Festival from and against any and all claims, liabilities, losses, damages, and expenses (including but not limited to attorney's fees and costs of the court) which may be incurred by reason of any claim involving copyright, trademark, credits, publicity, screening, and loss of or damage to the screening videos entered.